neuefische/wd-flipped-classroom-curriculum/sessions/css-responsive/README.md

 Websites need to work for a wide variety of devices, from mobile phones to desktop computers.
 We need to make sure that our websites are responsive to the size of the screen they are being viewed on.
-There are also accessibility features than can affect how a website should be displayed, like high contrast mode, or reducing animations.
+There are also accessibility features that can affect how a website should be displayed, like high contrast mode, or reducing animations.

 Media queries and relative units help to accomplish this.